opea-project/GenAIInfra/helm-charts/agentqna/README.md

 sudo chmod 777 /mnt/tools
 ```

-Down tools and the configuration to /mnt/tools
+Download tools and the configuration to `/mnt/tools`

 ```
 # tools used by supervisor